My pepper plants used to look miserable by mid-July, mostly baking in the sun and getting chewed up by aphids.

 14. Borage for the Bees

 If your peppers are dropping flowers without setting fruit, you have a pollination problem.
-Borage produces bright blue flowers that act like a massive neon sign for bees and native pollinators.
-It’s a large, fuzzy plant, so I usually just stick one at the end of the row.
+Borage produces bright blue star flowers that act like a neon sign for bees and native pollinators.

 15. Swiss Chard for Early Shade